AxelCarayon/trackChangedFiles/README.md

 **./trackChangedFiles.sh (no args)**: track all file changes in the system since the program started

-**./trackChangedFiles.sh \"m/d/y H:M:S** : will track all file changes in the system since the outputed date
+**./trackChangedFiles.sh \"m/d/y H:M:S"** : will track all file changes in the system since the outputed date